opencog/atomspace/opencog/atoms/reduct/README.md

 system: that is, to write a bunch of rule-engine rules that perform algebraic reduction.
 This would be more maintainable than reduct in C++.

+By "term reduction", I mean reducing expressions like x+x to 2x, or reducing x+0 to just x.
+Mor complex examples, too: 6(x/2) == 3x and so on.

 ## Examples
 I beleive the following examples all work.
 See also the atomspace [examples](../../../examples/atomspace) directory for more examples.